We earn a commission for products purchased through some links in this article.

 How to wash your hands

-* Rub the tips of your fingers into your palms in circular motions
+- Rub each thumb, then rub the tips of your fingers into your palms in circular motions

-* Rub each wrist with the opposite hand
+- Focus on your wrist by rubbing with the opposite hand